Erich Maria Remarque: Death and legacy

+After Erich Maria Remarque's death in 1970, his wife Paulette Goddard lived in the villa until her death in 1990.
+The villa was bequeathed to New York University as part of the estate of Paulette Goddard.
+Since New York University was not prepared to pay the associated inheritance tax of 18 million Swiss francs to the Canton of Ticino, the villa was confiscated by the canton.

+The canton offered the villa at an auction around 2010, but there was initially no buyer, probably due to the high price and the high costs of modernizing the property.
 In November 2010, efforts to raise 6.2 million Swiss francs (US$7M), to buy and save the villa of Erich Maria Remarque and Paulette Goddard from demolition were underway.
 The intent was to transform the "Casa Monte Tabor" into a museum and home to an artist-in-residence program.
 In 2017, the property was being offered for sale as a private residence.
+However by 2021, the property was finally purchased by a German couple who wish to preserve Casa Monte Tabor as a place to promote peace and preserve the legacy of Erich Maria Remarque.
+It will continue to be used for events on peace topics.
+The villa was extensively renovated in 2023.

 List of works

 Note: the dates of English publications are those of the first publications in book form.